 What is a permanent crown?

 A permanent crown is designed to be worn for decades.
-These crowns are carefully produced in a dentistry laboratory based on precise measurements of your mouth.
+These types of crowns are carefully produced in a dentistry laboratory based on precise measurements of your mouth.
 Permanent crowns perfectly mimic the shape and color of your natural teeth.

 Because permanent crowns take a week or so to make, you’ll wear a temporary crown in the meantime.
-When the permanent crown is ready, you’ll return to the dentistry office for a quick procedure to securely attach it.
+When the permanent crown is ready, you’ll return to the dental office for a quick procedure to securely attach it.

 What are the advantages of getting a crown?